UniversitaDellaCalabria/django-form-builder/README.md

 -----

 ````
-# build a virtualend where to install all the requirements ...
+# build a virtualend where to install all the requirements and requirements-dev ...
 cd example
 ./manage.py test

+# coverage
+coverage erase
+coverage run  ./manage.py test
+coverage report -m
 ````